techno-disaster/Kjsce-FY-Timetable/README.md

     * You can operate the Calendar in **Three** Modes. ***Week, Two Weeks and Month***
     * There are no lectures on weekend.
 So the App has been designed in that way.
 So ignore special days of attendance.
     * ***Practical Lecture*** consists of **Two Lectures**.
 So incase of Practical Lectures, Two Switches are inter-related.
-    * This App for now will work only For 3rd Sem IT Students because of Hard-Coded TimeTable.
+    * This App for now will work only For 1st Sem ExTc E Students because of Hard-Coded TimeTable.
 In future, it may be available for all.
     *  This is app is in ***Beta*** stages for now.
 However I haven't faced any bugs so far.
-If you face any, Report me on [Telegram](https://t.me/hammered).
+If you face any, Report me on [Telegram](https://t.me/techno_disaster).